-Individuals may apply for a diploma at the Guam Community College, Planning and Development Office located in Bldg.
-2000, room 2209.
+Individuals may apply for a diploma at the Guam Community College, Continuing Education and Workforce Development, Building 2000, Room 2137.

 Minimum Test Scores

 For the GED®, the minimum test score is 145 on each content area and a total of 600 on all four areas.